-The town of Princeton (population 2,700) is the largest town in the Similkameen.
-You’ll find it at the confluence of the Tulameen and Similkameen Rivers and at the junction of BC Highways 3 and 5A.
+The town of Princeton (population 2,700) is the largest in the Similkameen.
+You’ll find it where the Tulameen and Similkameen Rivers meet!
+Princeton is also at the junction of BC Highways 3 and 5A.
 It’s a 90-minute drive from the Okanagan Valley and a three-hour drive from the Lower Mainland via Hwy 3-Crowsnest Hwy.
 You can also fly charter or private planes into the Princeton Airport.

 Princeton Top 10 List

 - Play 18 holes of golf

 - Go bird watching at the Swan Lake Bird Sanctuary.

 - Enjoy BC’s largest Jet Wind Vane at the corner of Hwy 5A and Airport Road

 - Fish at one of the nearby 49 lakes and 2 rivers for rainbow and brook trout